 For the foreseeable future, we expect to continue to derive most of our revenue from products and services we provide to the financial services industry.
 Given this concentration, we are exposed to the current global economic conditions in the financial services industry.
-A more troubled or prolonged poor economic environment could result in significant decreases in demand by current and potential clients for our products and services and in the number and dollar amount of transactions we process, which could have a material adverse effect on our business, results of operations and financial condition.
+A more troubled or prolonged poor economic environment could result in significant decreases in demand by current and potential clients for our products and services, which could have a material adverse effect on our business, results of operations and financial condition.